cantzakas/postgis-demo/ABOUTDATA.md

 ## Ordnance Survey Open Data

 ### Code-Point® Open
 Code-Point Open gives you a precise geographic location for each postcode unit in Great Britain.

-Postal codes used in the United Kingdom are known as postcodes.
-They are alphanumeric and were adopted nationally between 11 October 1959 and 1974, having been devised by the GPO (Royal Mail).
-The structure of a postcode is a one or two-letter postcode area code named after a local city, town or area of London, one or two digits signifying a district in that region, a space, and then an arbitrary code of one number and two letters.
+Postcodes, also know as postal codes in the United Kingdom, are alphanumeric; the structure of a postcode is a one or two-letter postcode area code named after a local city, town or area of London, one or two digits signifying a district in that region, a space, and then an arbitrary code of one number and two letters.

-Data type: Point Data.

-Supply format: CSV.

 | Field | Description |
 | :---- | :--- |